 - If you suspect you have found a puppy mill or otherwise inhumane dog breeding operation, contact your local authorities immediately (police, SPCA, Humane Society).

 It's common to hear people ask this question: "By purchasing from a puppy mill or pet store, wouldn't I just be rescuing that poor puppy from a horrible life?"
-The answer is a firm no. This is a very common argument that might seem logical at first but is actually a very bad idea.
+The answer is a firm no. This is a very common idea that might seem logical at first, but actually causes harmful effects long-term.
 Purchasing a puppy mill dog is only helping to keep puppy mills in business.
-Why should a cruel, inhumane organization make a profit?

-If you truly want to do the right thing, report the puppy mill to the authorities so an investigation can be conducted.
+If you come across this type of breeder, the best step is to file a report with authorities so an investigation can be conducted.
 Allow the dogs to be taken in by animal care professionals and have full veterinary evaluations.
 If and when they are put up for adoption, you can even adopt one of the puppies.
-This way, the animals get the care they need and the homes they deserve, while the puppy mill goes out of business and the unethical proprietors are prosecuted accordingly.
+This way, the animals get the care they need and the homes they deserve, while any unethical breeders are handled accordingly to prevent future neglect or poor breeding techniques.